>

 Can a specialist garage repair my car cheaper?

-In some cases, a garage with no experience tackling your particular job may quote higher purely because they’re unsure how long the repair will take.
 Specialist garages, those that focus on your particular brand or type of car, may have much more experience and confidence and will be able to fix the problem cheaper.

-5. Popping it on your credit card
+5. Using a credit card

 In that case, the interest rate on a dedicated car repair loan might be more attractive.

-6. Consider car repair loans
+7. Consider car repair loans

 Bumper lets you split a hefty repair bill into smaller, easy-to-manage, interest-free payments.
-It works like this:

 - Enter your vehicle registration number and postcode